simagix/hatchet/README_DEV.md

 - Access data directly in applications using SQLite3 API
 - Output data from the SQLite3 database to a TSV file to be used in a spreadsheet
 - Output the legacy-formatted logs to a file for other tools
+- Can serve as a RESTful to check drivers compatibility
+- Supported databases are SQLite3 and MongoDB (with `-url {URL}`)

 Note that there are a few indexes created during the logs processings  But, you may create additional indexes to support additional needs.